NextronSystems/thor-manual/usage/scan-modes.rst

 Features
 --------

-Features are being invoked by :ref:`usage/scan-modes:modules` and provide further ``Details`` about an item.
+Features are invoked by :ref:`usage/scan-modes:modules` and provide additional processing or details for an item.
 For example, the ``File System Scan`` might find a ``.zip`` file during a scan and invoke the ``Archive Scan`` feature.
-The ``Archive Scan`` feature in return will extract the zip file and scan all the items in it.
+The ``Archive Scan`` feature then extracts the archive contents and scans the contained items.

-Another example would be the ``Eventlog Analysis`` Module, which might invoke the ``Sigma Scan`` feature on certain eventlog entries.
+Another example is the ``Eventlog Analysis`` module, which might invoke the ``Sigma Scan`` feature for certain event log entries.

 .. hint::
-  Please see chapter :ref:`usage/other-topics:archive scan` for a list of supported archive formats.
+  See :ref:`usage/other-topics:archive scan` for a list of supported archive formats.

 Feature Scan Mode Overview
 ^^^^^^^^^^^^^^^^^^^^^^^^^^